usdot-jpo-codehub/Misbehavior-Detection/misbehavior-detection/README.md

 ## Supported Misbehaviors

-This tool currently supports detection and reporting of the `LongAcc-ValueTooLarge` misbehavior type with additional planned support for all other SAE J3287-specified misbehavior types.
+This tool currently supports detection and reporting of all SAE J3287-specified misbehavior types.
 See [src/misbehaviors/README.md](src/misbehaviors/README.md) for more information.